-Traditionally made of lamb, this grilled beef kafta as the name suggests is made of beef.
+Traditionally made of lamb, this grilled beef kafta as the title suggests is made of beef.

-One more variation on the theme is a blend of lamb and beef.
+One more common variation on the theme is a blend of lamb and beef.

 Whichever way you decide to go with your meat mixture, you will most likely be pleased.

-Food in the Middle East is a big part of everyday life, people come together for social meals on a regular basis.
+Food in the Middle East is a big part of everyday life, friends come together for meals on a regular basis.

 Very often it is some kind of grilled meat that makes it on the menu, and kafta is definitely my favorite.

-This dish, in many ways is the Middle Eastern hamburger equivalent.
+This dish, in many ways, is the Middle Eastern equivalent of a hamburger.

 What is Kafta?

-Kafta is ground meat kebab that is very popular in the Middle East, often grilled over hot coals on flat metal skewers with tomatoes and onions.
+Popular in the Middle East, kafta is often grilled over hot coals on flat metal skewers, with tomatoes and onions.

-My favorite memory is standing in the kebab house with my dad as a kid watching the kebabs get placed over the long grill.
+One favorite memory is standing in the kebab house with my dad as a kid watching the kebabs grilling over the long grill.

-I’d watch as the orders were being filled, a constant grinding of the meat and it going on the skewers and onto the grill in between shish kebab and shish taouk.
+The meat went on the skewers, and onto the grill in between shish kebab and shish tawook.

-They take minimal time to make but have the biggest impact in terms of flavor!
+They take minimal time to make and have the biggest impact in terms of flavor!

 How to Make Beef Kafta